ValverdeATX/ValverdeATX.github.io/README.md

 Having graduated university from Texas State just a few months ago (December, 2023) with a Computer Science - Bachelor of Science degree, he finds himself eager to step into the tech industry and begin a new chapter of his career.
 Outside of work and university, he closely follows Formula 1, eSports of all kinds, and both the Brazilian/European soccer leagues.

-<b>April, 2024 Update</b>: As of March, Theo is continuing to learn more about HTML, JavaScript, and starting the process of building his own website.
-He is also looking to earn Python certification while exploring different possibilities in the tech field.
+<b>April, 2024 Update</b>: As of April, Theo is continuing to learn more about HTML, JavaScript, and starting the process of building his own website.
+Out of personal passion, he is getting better at developing side projects in the Unreal Engine, as he explores different possibilities in the tech field.

 # Work and Education: